メインコンテンツまでスキップ

 Flush configuration

-The data will be streamed depending on which condition is reached first between Flush Interval or Flush Size.
+The data will be streamed depending on which condition is reached first between Flush Interval, Flush Size, or Flush Memory.

 S3 path format configuration